rsakai10/nrn/docs/progref/modelspec/programmatic/electrod.rst

 .. method:: Electrode.VClampFamily

-    .. tab:: Python

     Several common families for voltage clamp experiments.
 One should bring up a current graph (VClampigraph button in VClamp card) and select KeepLines in the graph popup menu.
 Only one clamp parameter is changed and the other duration and amplitude levels are given by the values set in the VClamp panel See User HocCode Electrode varyamp for the how the levels are varied.

-    .. tab:: HOC

-        Several common families for voltage clamp experiments.
-One should bring up a current graph (VClampigraph button in VClamp card) and select KeepLines in the graph popup menu.
-Only one clamp parameter is changed and the other duration and amplitude levels are given by the values set in the VClamp panel See User HocCode Electrode varyamp for the how the levels are varied.

 ----

 .. method:: Electrode.Testlevel

-    .. tab:: Python

-        varies amp1 in 10 steps

-    .. tab:: HOC

     varies amp1 in 10 steps

 ----